stefanobartoletti/eslint-config/README.md

 ##### Using optional Vue, Nuxt or Tailwind configs

 This package also provides optional configuration for Vue, Nuxt and Tailwind.
-They can be used together or by themsevles, and together with further custom rules.
+They can be used together or by themselves, and together with further custom rules.

 ```js
 // eslint.config.js